hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    # Import .p12 file (replace with your own value)
    certutil -f -importpfx "\path\to\your\file.p12" NoExport
    ```

+   **Note:** If there is no password for client config files in the output of the IKEv2 helper script, press Enter to continue, or if manually importing the `.p12` file, leave the password field blank.

    Alternatively, you can manually import the `.p12` file.
 Click [here](https://wiki.strongswan.org/projects/strongswan/wiki/Win7Certs) for instructions.
 Make sure that the client cert is placed in "Personal -> Certificates", and the CA cert is placed in "Trusted Root Certification Authorities -> Certificates".